A two-part online course on Wednesday and Friday, April 22 and 24, 2026, 2-3:15 p.m. EDT.

 Session 2: Deepfakes and AI

-This session will cover how to detect manipulated or AI-generated photos and videos and how to use verification tools to analyze metadata, do reverse image searches and learn video forensics.
+This session will cover how to detect manipulated or AI-generated photos and videos and how to use verification tools to do basic image forensics.
 We’ll share a case study of historical fact-checking with AI.

-• Misinformation versus disinformation: understanding intent (if it’s too good to be true, it probably is)
+• Manipulated media: understanding intent (if it’s too good to be true, it probably is)

-• Spotting manipulated or AI-generated photos and videos
+• Spotting edited or AI-generated photos and videos

-• Verification tools: metadata analysis, reverse image search, video forensics
+• Verification tools: reverse image search, video forensics, AP Verify demo

 • AI and hallucinations